objornstad/oshinys/README.md

 ________________________________________

-If you have devtools installed you can  build the package directly from the github source:
+If you have devtools installed you can  build the package directly from the github source within R:

    require('devtools')

    devtools::install_github('objornstad/oshinys/source/oshinys')

    install.packages(c("shiny", "deSolve", "scatterplot3d", "polspline", "phaseR"))

-Then launch any app from within R
+Then launch any app from within R, for example:

+   require('oshinys')

+   RM.app

 If you don't have devtools installed; see HOWTO
 ________________________________________